Pay-per-click: Legal

 In 2012, Google was initially ruled to have engaged in misleading and deceptive conduct by the Australian Competition & Consumer Commission (ACCC) in possibly the first legal case of its kind.
 The ACCC ruled that Google was responsible for the content of its sponsored AdWords ads that had shown links to a car sales website Carsales.
 The ads had been shown by Google in response to a search for Honda Australia.
 The ACCC said the ads were deceptive, as they suggested Carsales was connected to the Honda company.
 The ruling was later overturned when Google appealed to the High Court of Australia.
 Google was found not liable for the misleading advertisements run through AdWords despite the fact that the ads were served up by Google and created using the company's tools.

+Click fraud

+A common concern amongst advertisers is the practice known as "click fraud".
+This takes two forms: